ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 };
 ```

-## Switching the Route View Without Routing
+## Switching the RouteView Without Routing

 Switching the RouteView without routing has several applications.
 These are some I've used:

-1. Hide direct access to the page, and only be able to navigate to it within the application.
+1. Hide direct access to the page.
+It can only be accessed within the application.
 2. Multipart forms/processes with a single entry point.
 The state of the saved form/process dictates which form gets loaded.
 3. Context dependant forms or information.
 Login/logout/signup is a good example.
-The same page but with a different routeviews loaded.
+The same Url but with a different routeviews loaded.

 ### ViewData